mainmatter/mainmatter.com/_posts/2022-03-23-inside-simplabs-ricardo-mendes.md

 Ricardo talks about the challenges and perks of joining a fully remote company.
-They share how curiosity helped them become successful in their work field, and also list a few people from different opensource communities that have been inspiring them through the years.
+They share how curiosity helped them become successful in their work field, and also list a few people from different open source communities that have been inspiring them through the years.

 Ricardo is very active in open source, but when they are not busy working on